-As you age, you shouldn’t have to sacrifice a healthy and active lifestyle.
+You shouldn’t have to sacrifice a healthy and active lifestyle as you age.

-Yoga for the elderly is a high recommended way to exercise while managing stress, fatigue, and certain types of pain.
+Yoga for the elderly is a highly recommended way to exercise while managing stress, fatigue, and certain types of pain.

-Depending on what kinds of poses are practiced, you can increase core strength and balance.
+You can increase core strength and balance depending on what poses are practiced.
 This alone is a great reason for the elderly to practice yoga.
-Because the elderly becoming more and more at risk of falling and seriously injuring themselves, increasing balance and strength is a great way to preserve independence while maintaining a healthy lifestyle.
-Yoga also increase agility and flexibility, and with a good yoga instructor, can help you recover full use of certain muscles!
+Because the elderly are becoming more and more at risk of falling and seriously injuring themselves, increasing balance and strength is a great way to preserve independence while maintaining a healthy lifestyle.
+Yoga also increases agility and flexibility, and a good yoga instructor can help you recover full use of certain muscles!

 Here are a few great yoga poses that can help seniors increase strength and balance: